JimmyCerone/ideaBank/Atomic/Amway Fusion/Issues/FUS 1676 - A user can override a price record while price editing - Frontend.md

+## February 25th, 2021

+### Testing Instructions
+##### Requirements:

+ * A user can right click on a product row while price editing to open a menu with the override option
+ * A pop-up appears to confirm the user wants to override the price record
+ * Once in override mode, additional fields appear editable

+##### To test:

+1. Go to review environment
+2. Select the "1676 Testing" sandbox.
+3. Right click on a row
+4. Click the Override button
+5. Confirm that a popup appears.
+6. Click cancel and confirm that the popup disappears and no changes are made
+7. Right click on a row, click the override button, click continue on the popup
+8. Confirm that the following fields are editable
+ - Preferred Price Less Tax
+ -  Abo Price Less Tax
+ - Bonus Volume
+ - Market Point Value
+9. Edit a field and confirm that the difference is correct.
+Also confirm that the forward and reverse calculations were completed.
+10. Choose a new row and enter override mode.
+11. Edit a field and confirm that the ratios are now editable.
+12. Change the ratio and notice that the fields become uneditable.
+- Can these change to editable?

 ## February 23rd, 2021
 - What I know so far.
 The mutation seems to be working.
 The record it's getting back looks fine.
 But for some reason the expected is wrong.
 - ~~Do we have to do the `designatedbvaboratio` as well?
 Or are we going to leave that off~~